Grow Your Blog With Pinterest

 I usually go into some kind of coma where I mistake checking my stats for actual work.
 For the record it’s not.
 But that’s beside the point.
 When stuff is “happening” I get very distracted by it.

-Then the fall begins.
-That amazing pin and post, start to lose some traction.
+After a day or two, traffic may drop.
+That amazing pin and post, will start to lose some traction.
 You see the numbers decrease.
 This is not fun.
 It is however, very normal.
 The good news is that you have shown yourself that you can do this.
 And you will do it again.

 It’s so cool when you see a pin take off.
 One weekend, I had a pin go crazy and get pinned a couple of thousand times and that translated into 9000+ page views over two days.
 It was crazy.
 And I’d love to see it happen again.